brightcove/brightcove-player-sdk-ios-googlecast/README.md

 ==========
 The Google Cast Plugin for Brightcove Player SDK provides a static library framework for installation.

-The Google Cast plugin supports version 4.3.3 of the Google Cast SDK for iOS.
-The Podspec for the Google Cast Plugin for Brightcove Player SDK for iOS references version 4.3.3 of the Google Cast iOS SDK as instructed by the [GoogleCast SDK Release Notes](https://developers.google.com/cast/docs/release-notes#october-22-2018).
+The Google Cast plugin supports version 4.4.5 of the Google Cast SDK for iOS.
+The Google Cast release notes can be found [here](https://developers.google.com/cast/docs/release-notes).

 CocoaPods
 ----------